bertique/bertique.github.io/sonosnpr.md

 ![screenshot](/img/sonos-nprone/sonos-ip.png)

-Then note down the ip address under *Associated ZP*.
-For me this would be *192.168.1.213*.
+Then note down the ip address under *Associated Product*.
+For me this would be *192.168.1.203*.

 Alternatively, you can also use your Sonos app on your iOS or Android to find the ip address.
 Check under Settings -> About my Sonos System

 ![screenshot](/img/sonos-nprone/sonos-ip-ios.png)

 Open a web browser and type http://[your ip address from above]:1400/customsd.htm.
-So for me this would be *http://192.168.1.213:1400/customsd.htm*.
+So for me this would be *http://192.168.1.203:1400/customsd.htm*.

 Enter the information below into the form and hit submit.
 This will add the service to your Sonos.